eu-cdse/openstack_exporter/README.md

 Flags:
   -h, --[no-]help          Show context-sensitive help (also try --help-long and --help-man).
-      --volume.limit=-1    Max number of volumes when on OTC --log.level=info     Only log messages with the given severity or above.
+      --port=9595          Port to serve the metrics on --volume.limit=-1    Max number of volumes when on OTC --log.level=info     Only log messages with the given severity or above.
 One of: [debug, info, warn, error] --log.format=logfmt  Output format of log messages.
-One of: [logfmt, json]
+One of: [logfmt, json] --[no-]version       Show application version.
 ```

 The `--volume.limit` is only used when running the exporter on OTC, because we currently have no way of getting the limits via the API.